spiral2k/SimpleTrace/README.md

       }, 2000);
     })();

-the output of the file:
+The output of the file:

     Simple prof results:
     --------------------